binDebug3/scanner_automation/README.md

         information about what this means in the Checkpoints sections below.
 Just don't forget to reset it so that Winston knows where to resume automatically!</br>

+        resumePosition = ...
+        1: skip to searching for a new document
+        2: skip to scanning a document
+        3: skip to waiting for a document to finish scanning and then save the PDF
+        4: skip to inputing document details in Byte
+        5: skip to merging the PDF
+        6: skip to storing the document
+        7: skip the entire process and just view scanning statistics

     e) <strong>documentType</strong>.
 This tells Winston what kind of document you are scanning.
 These strings must match the following options exactly:

            i.
 Pre Funding Package
            ii.
 FNMA
            iii.GNMA
            iv.
 Note
            v.
 Final Settlement

     f) <strong>enterDate</strong> = '100721'.
 This variable tells Winston what to input for the dates of FNMA and GNMA documents.
            If you are not scanning one of these documents, this value does not matter.
 As a reminder, you must restart Winston each time you change this value.
 It must be in the form: 'MMDDYY'</br>

     g) <strong>userInitials</strong> = 'DS'.
 This variables tells Winston your initials.
 For example, if Dallin Stewart is scanning, the initials should be DS.
 Winston only uses this variable if you are scanning a Note or a Pre Funding Package.
 As a reminder, you must restart Winston each time you change this value.</br></br>

-4) <strong>Enter the Loan Number</strong></br>
+5) <strong>Enter the Loan Number</strong></br>
     a) Click the green triangle near the top right to run Winston.</br>
     b) PyCharm will close and a window will pop up.</br>
     c) If he asks for the type of document, use the mouse or the arrow keys to select the appropriate type.</br>